11acm11/AlgoViz/README.md

       * Press 5 for Dijkstras Algorithm
       * Press 6 for Bidirectional Breadth First Search
    * Note:
-      * The first two left clicks are the start and goal node respectively.
+      * The first two left clicks are the start and goal node respectively
-      * The top and bottom of the grid are connected to each other.
+      * The top and bottom of the grid are connected to each other